shayamuk/shayamuk/README.md

 ## 📊 About Me

-I am a **detail-oriented Data Analyst** with strong experience in **Excel, SQL, and Tableau**, currently working as an **SPS Associate at Amazon**.
+I am a **detail-oriented Data Analyst** with strong experience in **Excel, SQL**, currently working as an **SPS Associate at Amazon**.
 I enjoy transforming raw data into meaningful insights and actively leverage **AI tools** to improve speed, accuracy, and decision-making.

 - 💼 **SPS Associate at Amazon**
 - 🎓 **B.Sc.
 (Hons) in Microbiology** – University of Calcutta